With a silver tongue and an iron fist, fighting game luminaries share their thoughts on the current state of the genre and where it's heading.

 How accommodating are fighting games for players who are new to the genre, and should fighting games be responsible for teaching concepts such as cross-ups and option-selects?

-Most fighting games follow a cycle of training and playing competitively.
+Most fighting games follow a cycle of training and then playing competitively.
 Can a fighting game break this cycle and still be considered a fighting game?
 What will it take to realize the fighting game equivalent of a Portal or Fallout 3?

 Why do fighting games need to evolve?